Stuart-McCafferty/MazeSolver/README.md

   <br>
 </h1>

-<h4 align="center">A webapp that solves pre-generated mazes with Depth-First Search(DFS) and displays the result</h4>
+<h4 align="center">A webapp that generates and solves mazes with Depth-First Search(DFS) and displays the result</h4>

 <p align="center">
   <a href="#key-features">Key Features</a> •